November 5, 2025

 Pelvic Bone Cancer (Osteosarcoma)

 Osteosarcoma is a rare cancer that forms from the cells that make bones.
-It more commonly arises in the long bones such as the femur (thigh bone).
+It more commonly arises in the long bones, such as the femur (thigh bone).
 However, occasionally, it can form in the pelvic bone.
-Despite being rare, osteosarcoma is the most common primary bone tumor, with most incidences in adolescence
+Despite being rare, osteosarcoma is the most common primary bone tumour, with most incidences in adolescence15

 Osteosarcoma of the pelvis poses a significant challenge to clinicians.
-Symptoms often present late, meaning the disease has frequently spread (metastatic) at the time of diagnosis.
-Additionally, due to the anatomy of the pelvis and the critical structures it contains, wide surgical excision of the tumor is difficult.
+Symptoms often present late, meaning the disease has frequently spread (metastasised) at the time of diagnosis16.
+Additionally, due to the anatomy of the pelvis and the critical structures it contains, wide surgical excision of the tumour is difficult.
 For these reasons, pelvic osteosarcoma has poor survival outcomes.
-Statistics published by the American Cancer Society report that five-year relative survival is just 10.1% in those over 60, 27.5% in patients aged 25-60 years, and 32.9% in those aged 10-24.
+Five-year survival rates for pelvic osteosarcoma are lower than at other sites, with international cohorts reporting survival rates in the range of 18 to 38 per cent17,18.

 • Bone pain that worsens over time and persists at night

-• Swelling or lump over or near a bone
+• Swelling or a lump over or near a bone

 • Redness over a bone